FrancisTCE/notanas/README.md

 To change default password please change the hardcoded values on Server -> service -> main.go -> line 66 and 67. (in future will be replace by the SSR Backend)

-To change default folder please change the hardcoded values on Server -> service -> main.go -> line 58. (in future will be replace by the SSR Backend) By default its hardcoded the sample folder.
+To change default folder please change the hardcoded values on Server -> service -> main.go -> line 58. (in future will be replace by the SSR Backend)

 How to run:
 docker compose up --build